 - Walk the trails, plank roads, and glass skywalks (1 – 2 hours)

 - Ride the chair lift from Cherry Village to Yunmeng Fairy Peak and enjoy the view

 - Take the elevator or walk back to the cable car station

 - From Tianmen Cave, take the bus down the 99 curves of Tongtian Highway (skip this if you get car sick!) or take the escalator back to the cable car station and take the cable car back to town

-Watch this video about Tianmen Mountain:
+Watch Our Video about Tianmen Mountain